madebymade/code-dojos/StableMarriage/index.md

 - Each person has an ordered list of some members of the opposite sex as his or her preference list.
 - Let µ be a matching between women and men.
 - A pair (m, w) is a blocking pair if both m and w prefer being together to their assignments under µ.
 Also, (x, x) is a blocking pair, if x prefers being single to his/her assignment under µ.
-- A matching is stable if it does not have any blocking pair.
+- A matching is stable if it does not have any blocking pair.

 ![Stable Marriage Problem](./example.png)